Drifter-Supremo/gorlea-snap-tales/memory-bank/firebase-storage-implementation.md

 ## Overview

 We've migrated the story image upload functionality from Cloudinary to Firebase Storage, using the same approach as the profile picture uploads.
-This consolidates our storage solution to a single provider (Firebase) and potentially resolves the CORS issues experienced with previous implementations.
+This consolidates our storage solution to a single provider (Firebase) and successfully resolves the CORS issues experienced with previous implementations.

 ## Implementation Details